harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-restart.md

 <details>
 <summary>View the uses of the fault</summary>
 <div>
 This fault determines the deployment sanity (replica availability and uninterrupted service) and recovery workflows of the application pod.
+It simulates loss of critical services (or node-crash).
+It verifies resource budgeting on cluster nodes (whether request(or limit) settings honored on available nodes), and whether topology constraints are adhered to (node selectors, tolerations, zone distribution, affinity(or anti-affinity) policies) or not.
 </div>
 </details>